srives/dsi-toolkit/Readme.txt

    a.
 First Install Visual Studio on your machine (the build.cmd script supports vs 2022, Professional 2017, or Community 2019).
       Whatever version you have, you can edit build.cmd with the location of your MSBUILD.exe program.
    b.
 CreateInstall.cmd will build the software and create the self-extracting EXE.
+      Run CreateInstall.cmd twice.
+Once to create the 32bit installer, and once for 64bit:
+		CreateInstall -32
+		CreateInstall -64
+   c.
+The resulting EXEs are two installers:
+	    DSIRevitToolkit32bit.exe
+	    DSIRevitToolkit64bit.exe
+	  These are the installers to run on the target machines.
+   d.
+When these installers run, they install the DSI toolkit to:
+        C:\Program Files (x86)\DSI\

 9. This software uses a licesned version of WinZip self extracting EXE creator.

    http://winzip.com/en/product/self-extractor/

 10. Developer notes:
     a.
 If you are a programmer, you can build the software by running: